galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 >
 {: .hands_on}

 In addition to the scRNA-seq dataset, we will also need lists of the genes that are expressed at different points in the cell cycle.
-The lists used in this tutorial are part of the HBC tinyatlas and can be downloaded from Zenodo below {% cite tinyatlas %}.
+The lists used in this tutorial are part of the HBC tinyatlas and can be downloaded from Zenodo below {% cite kirchner_hbc_2018 %}.
 Between them, they include 97 genes that are expressed during the S and G2/M phases.
 Make sure that the file type is tabular (not just the name of the file) - you can choose this when you download the files or change it after the files are in your history.

-> <hands-on-title>Hands-on: Data upload</hands-on-title>
+> <hands-on-title>Data upload</hands-on-title>
 >
 > 1. Import the files from [Zenodo]({{ page.zenodo_link }})
 >